 The boot construction of the two is also slightly different, with rollerblades featuring a low-cut design that allows for more flexibility in motion compared to the stiffer build of roller skates.

-Visit our site at Xino Sports for adjustable inline skates or roller blades, roller skates and ice skates for kids and teens with replacement parts.
+Visit our site at Xino Sports for the best inline skates or roller blades, roller skates and ice skates for toddlers, kids, teens, youth and adults with replacement parts.
 Our skates are suitable for roller hockey as well.